FCC/lpfm/README.md

 What Problem this Solves
 ------------------------
 Low Power FM (LPFM) is an opportunity for local users to start their own broadcasting stations on unused frequencies in their area.
-Currently the rules around LPFM are arduous and difficult to visualize.
+Currently the rules around LPFM are difficult to visualize.

 How this Project Solves this Problem
 ------------------------------------